 Some mothers are considered core pillars for the families, and they simulate a household nucleus or a powerhouse.
 Without this core, many things in the household can cease to function.
 While mothers nurture and serve different individuals in their families, they could be left helpless sometimes.
 Some mothers face uncertainties, and they need help as well.

 Often, these mothers do not know which options they should take, and they do not have the avenues to clarify their issues.
 Also, most cannot get their concerns sorted out within their households.
-Whether they are strategic, or everyday questions, evaluation of an option demonstrates a careful consideration, a thoughtful planning, and a concern for the consequences.
+Whether they are strategic, or everyday questions, evaluation of an option demonstrates careful consideration, thoughtful planning, and a concern for the consequences.

 Question #1: Should I give up my career?